Quansight/Quansight-website/apps/labs/posts/ibis-1.3-release.md

 description: 'Ibis 1.3 was just released, after 8 months of development work, with 104 new commits from 16 unique contributors.
 In this blog post we will discuss some important features in this new version!'
 category: [PyData ecosystem]
 featuredImage:
-  src: /posts/hello-world-post/featured.png
+  src: /posts/ibis-1.3-release/blog_feature_var2.svg
-  alt: 'Excellent alt-text describing the featured image'
+  alt: 'An illustration of a brown and a white hand coming towards each other to pass a business card with the logo of Quansight Labs.'
 hero:
-  imageSrc: /posts/hello-world-post/hero.jpeg
+  imageSrc: /posts/ibis-1.3-release/blog_hero_var2.svg
-  imageAlt: 'Excellent alt-text describing the hero image'
+  imageAlt: 'An illustration of a dark brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---

 Ibis 1.3 was just released, after 8 months of development work, with 104